martinsumner/riak_kv/docs/OtherAPI.md

 Before using data-types, there are important caveats within the current implementation to consider:

-- All CRDTs implement "Action At a Distance", that is to say the application does not provide an identity of the actor making the request, so other than for grow-only sets CRDT updates are not idempotent.
+- All CRDTs implement "Action At a Distance", that is to say the application does not provide an identity of the actor making the request.
+Due to this, other than for grow-only sets, CRDT updates are not idempotent.
   - The correct handling of failure of an individual request is not presently defined.
 - Riak is designed for the storing of many keys, where the load of object requests is spread roughly evenly across the key-space; this is also true for CRDTs.
 Do not use individual counters, for example a single hit counter for an application, that may create a __hot__ key that is accessed much more frequently than other keys.
 - Both sets and maps have specific constraints in Riak 3.4 where the growth of components within an object is not handled efficiently.
 - There is no in-built support for querying data within data-types, the Data Type API is incompatible with the [Query API](/docs/QueryAPI.md).

-> The approach to supporting data types is expected to be evolved significantly in future Riak releases; which may see significant changes to both sets and maps, and impact the ability to use those data types in future releases.
+> The approach to supporting data types is expected to be evolved significantly in future Riak releases; which may result in significant changes to both sets and maps, and change the use of those data types in future releases.

 ## The Map/Reduce API